fesor/request-objects/README.md

 $request->all();
 ```

+### Where payload comes from?

+This library has default implementation of `PayloadResolver` interface, which acts this way:

+1) If request can has body (i.e. it is POST, PUT, PATCH or whatever request with body)
+it uses union of `$request->request->all()` and `$request->files->all()` arrays as payload.

+2) If request can't has body (i.e. GET, HEAD verbs) then it uses `$request->query->all()`.

 ### Validating payload

-As you can see from previous example, method `rules` should return validation rules for symfony validator.
+As you can see from previous example, method `rules` should return validation rules for [symfony validator](http://symfony.com/doc/current/book/validation.html).
 Your request payload will be validated against it and you will get valid data in your action.

+If you have some validation rules which depends of payload data, then you can handle it via validation groups.

 ### Handle validation errors